rjsf-team/react-jsonschema-form/README.md

 };
 ```

-See the "Arrays" section of the playground for cool demos.
+See the "Arrays" section of the [playground](https://mozilla-services.github.io/react-jsonschema-form/) for cool demos.

 ### Autogenerated widget ids

-By default, the lib will generate ids unique to the form for all rendered widgets.
-But if you plan on using multiple instances of the `Form` component in a same page, it's wise to declare a root prefix for these, using the `ui:rootFieldId` uiSchema directive:
+By default, this library will generate ids unique to the form for all rendered widgets.
+If you plan on using multiple instances of the `Form` component in a same page, it's wise to declare a root prefix for these, using the `ui:rootFieldId` uiSchema directive:

 ```js
 const uiSchema = {